Mc-s-Code-Dojo/setup-env/README.md

 Finally, I'm going to need to see that you wrote the program correctly.

 For that you're going to push the file to github with `git`.

+Once you cloned or init git in your folder and wrote your program, you can type `git status`.
+It should tell you what has been modified.

+Then, you want to create a commit, see this as a new version.
+For that, you need to add the files to the commit, then commit and push.

+Basically, see your commit as an open box in which you `add` files.
+Once you `commit`, you close the box and seal it.
+Finally, you `push` that box to the remote server so that it can keep a copy of your changes.

+Why do you need a remote server you ask ?
+Well, imagine you lose your data in a fire, car crash, because of a virus, spilled tea or beer on your keyboard, etc etc etc. You'll be very happy to have a remote copy, especially if it's code that allows your company to make big $$$ !

+We use github as our, let's call it git-server-as-a-service.
+You don't need to know how they manage the servers, just know that once it's pushed there it's safe from disasters.

+These are the commands you'll want to run to upload your files to github :

 ```sh
 git add write_42.c